Mental Health Intervention and Treatment with Law Enforcement and First Responders

 Ronald Schoelerman, LCSW

 Ronald Schoelerman is a LCSW and Director Of Intensive Adult Mental Health Services with the Erie County Department Of Mental Health.
 Ronald is stationed at the Erie County Jail and Supervises other Social Workers in his Unit.
 Even though they are there to work with the population, they also support and assist staff as well.
-Ronald is a retired Veteran and has conducted several trainings on the topic of Post-Traumatic Stress; The Neurological impact of Trauma and also Moral Injury.
+Ronald is a Veteran and has conducted several trainings on the topic of Post-Traumatic Stress; The Neurological impact of Trauma and also Moral Injury.

 Adelphi University School of Social Work is an approved provider for continuing education credits for the following: